Patient-specific solution of the electrocorticography forward problem in deforming brain: Methods

-Electromagnetic source localization employs a linear model, known as the leadfield matrix, that relates the measured electrode voltages to the cerebral current sources that generated them \citep{rush_driscoll_1969_eeg,weinstein_etal_2000_leadfield}.
-Using Helmholtz’s principle of reciprocity, computation of this matrix requires the solution of the forward problem for each sensor and ground electrode pair.
-To compute the leadfield matrix, one electrode is selected arbitrarily as the reference (ground) electrode.
-For each row in the leadfield matrix, a unit current is applied to one of the sensor (non-ground) electrodes.
-The electric field in each element is computed as the gradient of the electrical potential and represents a row in the matrix.
-The potential at the electrodes for a source located in any element can then be computed as follows:
+Computation of the lead field matrix requires the solution of the forward problem for each sensor and ground electrode pair.
+To compute the lead field matrix, one electrode is selected arbitrarily as the ground (or reference) electrode.
+For each lead field (row in the lead field matrix), a unit current is applied to one of the sensor (non-ground) electrodes.
+The electric field in each element is computed as the gradient of the electric potential and represents a row in the matrix.
+The potential at the \((M-1)\) non-ground electrodes for a source located in any of the \(N\) elements is given by